universal-ctags/ctags/docs/developers.rst

 	CTags library applications could use more readily.
 I am mostly a C developer, but as the maintainer of the CTags parsers in Geany I work on all parsers.

+Frank Fesevur <ffes@users.sourceforge.net>

+	My current use of ctags is for a Notepad++ plug-in I'm writing.
+	The plug-in is not yet released because of problems with the Windows version of ctags.
+Those problems are fixed by now.
+	I am a Windows developer, but also an occasional Ubuntu and Raspbian user at home.
+I wrote the windres parser.

+Karol Samborski <edv.karol@gmail.com>

+	I like programming in multiple languages such as Haskell, C/C++, TypeScript, PHP to name a few.
+Ctags are useful for me as I code mostly in Vim.
+My goal here is to take care of the TypeScript parser.

 Masatake YAMATO <yamato@redhat.com>